abatten/abatten.github.io/_tutorials/submitting_jobs_on_ozstar.md

 The columns of the output are as follows:

 - `JOBID`: The JOBID that is given to the job.
-ThisID is unique amongst all jobs past, present and future.
+This ID is unique amongst all jobs past, present and future.
 - `PARTITION`: The type of 'queue' that the job is in.
-This is usually given by the name of the type of CPU the job is waiting to start on.
+This is usually given by the name of the type of CPU that will be running the job.
 - `NAME`: The name of the job.
 - `USER`: The username of the person that submitted the job.
 - `ST`: The status of the job.
 	- `R`: Currently Running
 	- `PD`: Waiting for Resources (Pending)
 - `TIME`: The length of time the job has been running.
-If the job hasn't started it will say `0:00`.
+If the job is pending (`ST = PD`) it will say `0:00`.
 - `NODES`: The number of 'nodes' that the job has requested.
 A 'node' is a collection of many CPUs.
-OzSTAR has a few different types of node with different abouts of CPUs on each.
+OzSTAR has a few different types of nodes with different amounts of CPUs on each.
 For example the `john` (`PARTITION = skylake`) nodes have 32 CPUs each.
 - `NODELIST(REASON)`: If the job is currently running (`ST = R`) this is the list of nodes that the job is using.
 If the job is pending (`ST = PD`) this is why the job is pending.

 You can also use the [OzSTAR Job Monitor Website](https://supercomputing.swin.edu.au/monitor/) for a graphical view of all the jobs that are running and in the queue.